vesparny/statty/README.md

 It [safely](https://medium.com/@mweststrate/how-to-safely-use-react-context-b7e343eff076) leverages context to expose application state to children, along with a function to update it when needed.

-The update function acts like Redux dispatch, but instead of an action, it take an `updater` function as a parameter that returns the new state.
+The update function acts like Redux dispatch, but instead of an action, it takes an `updater` function as a parameter that returns the new state.

 This way it's easy to write testable updaters and to organize them as you prefer, without having to write boilerplate.